 1. Registering a new balance group takes place at APCS Power Clearing & Settlement (contact: email@example.com).
 The staff at APCS will assist you with the registration process.

-2. APCS will check the information submitted and will provide us, Austrian Power Grid AG, a data sheet with your basic data.
+2. APCS will check the information submitted and will provide us, Austrian Power Grid AG, with a data sheet with your basic data.

 3. Upon receipt of the data sheet, the corresponding data transmission contracts are written up by us and transmitted to you together with an accompanying letter informing you of the further steps.